vseryakov/backendjs/README.md

 * REPL(command line) interface for debugging and looking into server internals.
 * Geohash based location searches supported by all databases drivers.

-Check out the [Wiki](https://github.com/vseryakov/backend/wiki) for more documentation
+Check out the [Wiki](https://github.com/vseryakov/backend/wiki) for more documentation.

 # Installation